 We tested the JustOne saddle on multiple bikes, but found that it was most at home on road and gravel bikes.
 Dialing in the proper position was easy thanks to the saddle’s relatively flat fore/aft profile.
 Paired with our usual setback seatposts (Paul, Thomson, Zipp), the JustOne saddle’s rails offered plenty of adjustment.
 Comfort and support were comparable to similarly shaped competitors’ saddles.
 We didn’t experience any creaking during our test period, and the saddle’s rich leather covering remained tight and gap-free.

 If you’re looking for a one-of-a-kind saddle, JustOne definitely delivers the goods.
 The saddles’ fit, finish, and attention to detail are on par with pricier competitors’ models, and comfort doesn’t take a back seat to aesthetics.

-Disclosure: Jeff Jones Bicycles provided review samples for this article, but offered no other form of compensation for this review.
+Disclosure: JustOne provided review samples for this article, but offered no other form of compensation in exchange for editorial coverage.